vignettes/articles/Clonal_Cluster.Rmd

 For computational applications, you can export a sparse adjacency

-matrix using exportAdjMatrix = TRUE
+matrix using exportAdjMatrix = TRUE.
+This matrix represents

 the connections between all barcodes in the input data, with the edit